ahmedwalid05/discord-echobot/README.md

 * `copyAttachments`: When true, the attached file of a message (pdf, image, gif, etc.) will be copied into the new message.
   * ```"copyAttachments": true```
+* `accurateImage`: When true, (with `copyAttachments`) any link that discord automatically converts to image, will also be converted to an image

+### Filtered Redirects extra Options
+* `words`: Any message that will have any of these, will be redirected
+* `ignoreQuote`: Ignore messages that have quotes around it
 ### Finding your Token

 This Discord bot is called a "self-bot," meaning it runs as your personal Discord account rather than a separate bot account.